-Most household cats are American shorthairs.
+Most household cats are domestic shorthairs.
 These cats come in a wide range of colors and patterns but share a common ancestry.
 In other words, a single litter can easily include a black, orange, and calico kitten.
 These siblings are likely to have a good deal in common, fur color notwithstanding.

 But that doesn't stop people from believing that cat color influences personality.
 For example, one survey indicates black cats more easily tolerate crowding and indoor living than tabby-pattern kitties.
 Owners of calico kitties say that they have a "different" cattitude compared to other color kitties.
 The "red" color was another early mutation, so this gene could be associated more closely with the personality of the earliest domesticated cats.
 A study of 84 British Shorthair kittens revealed that red, cream or tortoiseshell kittens (with the "red" gene) threw fits and struggled to escape for longer periods when handled by unfamiliar people, compared to kittens of other colors.

 Impact of Perception on Cats' Lives

 While it's unlikely that color alone has much of an impact on cat personality, peoples' beliefs have a strong impact on how they choose and care for their cats.

 A study described on the UC Berkeley site discovered that: "Overall, orange cats and bi-colored cats were characterized as friendly, while black cats, white cats, and tri-colored cats were regarded as more antisocial.
 White cats were considered to be more shy, lazy and calm, while tortoiseshell cats were more likely to be depicted as both more intolerant and more trainable.
 Black cats were typified as having less extreme character traits, which might contribute to their mysterious reputation."